jfieger/repo-tweet/README.md

 # repo-tweet
-A tool which sends notifications via twitter for PRs posted in the repository
+A tool which sends notifications via twitter for PRs posted in a GitHub repository

 ## Objective